Chibikuri/QuantumWalkonGraph/README.md

-# QuantumWalk on Hyper cube
+# QuantumWalk on any graphs
-QuantumWalk for any order hyper cube.
+QuantumWalk for any graphs.